core-wg/comi/draft-ietf-core-comi.md

   identity missing-element {
     base error-tag;
     description
-      "Returned by the CoMI server when the operation requested by a CoMI client fails to comply with the 'mandatory' constraint defined.
+      "Returned by the CORECONF server when the operation requested by a CORECONF client fails to comply with the 'mandatory' constraint defined.
 The 'mandatory' constraint is
        enforced for leafs and choices, unless the node or any of its ancestors have a 'when' condition or 'if-feature'